 SchoolPay is an easy-to-use, self-service application that handles all parent, community, and staff payments.
-Parents/guardians can now make payments online or use their mobile devices without the hassle of having to come to the school in person or sending cash with students.
-Parents and guardians may now pay student fees, field trip fees, etc., through this system.
+Parents/guardians can now make payments online or use their mobile devices.
+Schools will not be accepting cash payments.
+Parents and guardians are expected to pay student fees, field trip fees, etc., through this system.
 Log in to http://schoolpay.com and create an account.
 (You will need your child's PowerSchool ID number to create your account.)
 You can pay with your debit/credit card.
 You will be able to monitor all activity as it pertains to your student's account.